WICG/close-watcher/README.md

 Our proposal is to replace the vague specification sentence above with [text based on close watchers](https://wicg.github.io/close-watcher/#patch-dialog).
 This has a number of benefits:

 - It allows the Android back button to close dialogs, subject to anti-abuse restrictions.
-That is: the call to `dialogEl.showModal()` must be done with user activation or use up the free close watcher slot; and the `cancel` event will only fire if there's been an intervening user interaction.
+That is: the call to `dialogEl.showModal()` must be done with user activation or use up the free close watcher slot; and the `cancel` event will only fire if there's been an intervening user interaction; and if you open multiple `<dialog>`s within a single user activation, after using up your free one, a single close signal will close both of them.

-- It makes it clear how `<dialog>`s interact with `CloseWatcher` instances: they both live in the same per-`Document` close watcher stack.
+- It makes it clear how `<dialog>`s interact with `CloseWatcher` instances: they both live in the same per-`Window` close watcher stack.

 - It drives interoperability in terms of user- and developer-facing `<dialog>` behavior by providing a more concrete specification, e.g. with regards to how the `<dialog>`'s `cancel` event is sequenced versus the `keydown` event for <kbd>Esc</kbd> key presses.

+Note that the user activation "resource" is shared between everything that uses the general close watcher infrastructure: i.e., both `<dialog>` elements, and `CloseWatcher`s.
+So, for example, creating a `<dialog>` without user activation uses up the free close watcher slot, so that if you then proceed to create another `<dialog>` and construct a `CloseWatcher`, all without user activation, that `CloseWatcher` and the second `<dialog>` will be grouped together and both be closed by a single close signal.

 ### Integration with Fullscreen